 #5: Memorize and Identify Specific Persuasive Techniques

-Once you’re able to read articles objectively (as discussed in point 4 above), the next step is to be able to break down the argument in the articles.
+Once you’re able to read articles objectively (as discussed in point #4 above), the next step is to be able to break down the essay passage's argument.
 To do this successfully, you'll need to be aware of some of the techniques that are frequently used to build arguments.

 The SAT essay prompt does mention a few of these techniques (bolding mine):

 As you read the passage below, consider how Lindsay uses

 - evidence, such as facts or examples, to support claims.

 - reasoning to develop ideas and to connect claims and evidence.

 - stylistic or persuasive elements, such as word choice or appeals to emotion, to add power to the ideas expressed.

 It’s certainly possible to wing it and go into the test without knowing specific names of particular persuasive devices and just organically build up your essay from features you notice in the article.
 However, it's way easier to go into the essay knowing certain techniques that you can then scan the passage for.